ChoiBoyoon/go-toy-project/README.md

 ## Job Scrapper on kr.indeed.com using Go

-input : keyword you'd like to search on kr.indeed.com -> client can download csv file
+* input : keyword you'd like to search on kr.indeed.com -> client can download csv file
+* concurrency